marcinkuzminski/rhodecode/docs/api/api.rst

 --------

 Gets an existing repository by it's name or repository_id.
 Members will return either users_group or user associated to that repository.
-This command can be executed only using api_key belonging to user with admin rights.
+This command can be executed only using api_key belonging to user with admin rights or regular user that have at least read access to repository.

 INPUT::